-5) Please explain what steps have been taken, or are still foreseen, to ensure that all operating police officers are easily identifiable to the public through the display of IDnumber or similar means, and to hold to account perpetrators of police brutality and their superiors, to provide victims and their families with adequate redress and rehabilitation, and to prevent recurrence in the future.
+5) Please explain what steps have been taken, or are still foreseen, to ensure that all operating police officers are easily identifiable to the public through the display of ID-number or similar means, and to hold to account perpetrators of police brutality and their superiors, to provide victims and their families with adequate redress and rehabilitation, and to prevent recurrence in the future.

 The government regards it as undesirable for plain-clothes police officers to act as anonymous representatives of a police organisation.
 They should be identifiable individuals and should therefore identify themselves to members of the public without being asked to do so.
-Since 1988 Dutch police officers have had a statutory duty to identify themselves.
-The duty to provide identification is currently set out in article 2, paragraphs 1 and 2 of the Code of Conduct and applies to police officers operating either in plain clothes or uniform.
-Article 2 requires uniformed police officers to identify themselves when asked.
-Before acting in their capacity as police officers, plain-clothes officers must identify themselves by means of their police ID, without being asked to
+Since 1988 Dutch police officers have had a statutory duty to identify themselves.19 The duty to provide identification is currently set out in article 2, paragraphs 1 and 2 of the Code of Conduct and applies to police officers operating either in plain clothes or uniform.
+Article 2 requires uniformed police officers, plain-clothes officers must identify themselves by means of their police ID, without being asked to do so.
+This does not apply if exceptional circumstances make it impossible.
+Such circumstances include those in which special units are deployed on account of their specific objectives (observation and special assignments).
+In addition, operating as an arrest team, or as part of the riot police, when swift action is required, may mean that identification is not always expedient.20